Skip to main content

 “No. No. It’s… nothing.”
 She shook her head.

 The Roy Chowdhury house was decked up for the Janmashtami celebrations.
-Kirtan singers were called from nearby villages and the entire mansion smelled of Jasmines and tuberoses.
-The kitchen for Chappanno Bhog was set up separately while the main kitchen was cooked for guests and the house smelled of Kheer, butter and Malpoa.
+Kirtan singers were called from nearby villages, and the entire mansion smelled of jasmine and tuberoses.
+The kitchen for Chappanno Bhog was set up separately while the main kitchen was used to cook for guests, and the house smelled of Kheer, butter and Malpoa.
 Right in the middle of the Thakur dalan, a cradle was set up for the Lord.
-Trilochan Roy Chowdhury himself bathed the gold statue of the infant Lord, with milk, Gangajal, tulsi and butter.
+Trilochan Roy Chowdhury himself bathed the gold statue of the infant Lord with milk, Gangajal, tulsi and butter.
 The Kirtani Vaishnavs played their Dhol, Kartal, and Khanjani all night long.
 The guests kept flocking, from the relatives and guests of the Zamindars to the villagers.
 The whole village was awake for the Janmashtami celebrations.
 The prasad was distributed among everyone afterwards...
 Trilochan walked away from the gathered crowd, kirtan and noises a little before dawn and retired to his chambers.
 Sitting down on the reclining chair, he kept his cane aside and sighed.

 A ten-year-old curious Bondita was looking at the preparations for Janmashtami.
 A little taller than the height of the large vases in the courtyard to be filled with tuberoses, she had her hair made into two braids, with red ribbons matching her bright red saree.